SERVICES

 Why has the reference number on my bank statement changed?

-• We constantly look to improve our administration platforms to provide a better client experience.
-The change in reference number is as a result of your funeral policy/policies being moved to a new administration platform.
+Metropolitan continuously improves its administration platforms to provide a better client experience.
+The reference number change is a result of your funeral policy or policies being moved to a new administration system.

-• If you have multiple policies (funeral and endowments) you will see both METROPOLIT and AMETLIFE deductions on your account.
+If you have multiple policies (funeral and endowment), you may see both METROPOLIT and AMETLIFE deductions on your bank statement.
+Both references are correct and ensure premiums are allocated accurately.

 I did not authorise a payment for METROPOLIT.
 Is this fraud on my account?

-• If you have multiple policies (funeral and endowments), you will see both METROPOLIT and AMETLIFE deductions on your account.
+If you have multiple policies, you may see both METROPOLIT and AMETLIFE deductions.
+These are legitimate and correctly allocated.

 How will I know if communication from Metropolitan is real or a scam?